We celebrate a love of flowers and all things botanical.

-Watching my grandmother peal apples with a sharp blade, the skin falling delicately into a single coil.
+Watching my grandmother peel apples with a sharp blade, the skin falling delicately into a single coil.
 Learning about composting: “eggshells? yes! coffee grounds?? yes!!
 We put back what we take.”
 It was as much about returning nutrients back into her garden as it was giving back to the earth.

-The pigeon coup left empty, but kept for memories of my grandfather.
+The pigeon coop left empty, but kept for memories of my grandfather.
 The long path cutting the yard directly down the middle, making every part of her garden accessible.
 The tall hollyhocks and their blood red and coral blossoms always swaying and sagging.
 The peonies rich with oozing sap and the ants crawling in and out of their petals.

+I could watch her garden for hours.
 My goal is that our flowers and gifts bring you these same feelings of nostalgia, warmth and love!